theteachr/eleet_camel/README.md

 # Eleet Camel

-A collection of solutions to LeetCode problems in OCaml.
+A collection of solutions to LeetCode challenges in OCaml.

 ## Running